Bitterness the Star: Background and recording

-The majority of the songs were written in 1997–98, immediately after the release of the band's independent demo In the Skin.
+The majority of the songs were written in 1997–98, immediately after the release of the band's independent debut album In the Skin.
 In April 2001, 36 Crazyfists entered Millbrook Studios in Milbrook, New York with Eddie Wohl, Rob Caggiano and Steve Regina, all of Scrap 60 Productions.
 Recording commenced on May 1, 2001.
 On June 1, 2001, Skinlab vocalist Steev Esquivel flew up to Millbrook to record a guest appearance on "Bury Me Where I Fall".
 Three days later, the band left Millbrook and travelled to Red Clay Studios in Suffern, New York.
 The band finished recording on June 17, 2001.